contexa-common contexa-autoconfigure bootstrap

 To support incremental migration and safe canary deployments, Contexa supports two distinct enforcement modes:

 • SANDBOX (Sandbox Mode): The default mode for legacy integration.
 Rather than directly enforcing actions like block redirection or MFA challenges on client requests, it logs decisions to audit records.
-This is ideal for validating AI model accuracy without impacting live services.
+Internally, AiSecurityConfiguration binds the filter chain with anyRequest().permitAll() for all general client paths (excluding the /contexa/admin/** admin console path), running background threat detection safely without impacting the host application's existing authentication or authorization logic.

 • FULL (Full Protection Mode): Activates active Zero Trust enforcement.
-Any detected anomaly or security violation triggers real-time response actions, such as immediate redirection to blocked status pages or enforcing MFA verification step-ups.
+AiSecurityConfiguration enforces anyRequest().access(customDynamicAuthorizationManager) for all incoming requests.
+Any detected anomaly or security violation immediately triggers real-time response actions, such as immediate redirection to blocked status pages or enforcing strong MFA verification step-ups (Step-up MFA) at runtime.

 AiSecurityImportSelector and Dynamic Wiring